-In compliance with the requirements of SEBI (LODR) Regulations 2015 the Company hasput in place a familiarization program for Independent Directors to familiarize them withtheir role rights and responsibility as Directors the operations of the Companybusiness overview etc.
+In compliance with the requirements of SEBI (LODR) Regulations 2015 the Company hasput in place a familiarization program for Independent Directors to familiarize them withtheir role rights and responsibilities as Directors the operations of the Companybusiness overview etc.

-The Board on the recommendation of the Nomination & Remuneration Committee hadframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
+The Board on the recommendation of the Nomination & Remuneration Committee hadformulated and adopted the Remuneration policy for selection and appointment of DirectorsSenior Management and their remuneration.
 The Remuneration Policy is annexed as"Annexure B".